 Risk Factors for Severe Infection

 Age is a strong risk factor for severe infection, complications, and even death.
-The majority of the confirmed cases in China alone, the case fatality rate was highest among ages more than 80 years old.
+In the majority of the confirmed cases in China alone, the case fatality rate was highest among ages more than 80 years old.

 In China, Here are the case fatality rates among other age groups: